gchq/stroom-docs/content/en/community/dev-guide/stroom-in-an-ide.md

 ## Local configuration file

 When running stroom in an IDE you need to have a local configuration file to allow you to change settings locally without affecting the repository.
-The local configuration file live in the root of the _Stroom_ repository `./local.yml`.
+The local configuration file lives in the root of the _Stroom_ repository `./local.yml`.

 To create a default version of this file run this script from within the root of the stroom git repository.